 Northern Ireland Registry of Self-Harm

-The Northern Ireland Registry of Self-Harm (NIRSH) was established by the Public Health Agency (PHA) in Northern Ireland.
-Under the Northern Ireland Suicide Strategy “Protect Life – A Shared Vision”, the Registry was piloted in the Western Health & Social Care Trust area from 2007.
+Under the Northern Ireland Suicide Strategy “Protect Life – A Shared Vision”, the Northern Ireland Registry of Self-Harm (NIRSH) was first piloted in the Western Health & Social Care Trust area in 2007.
+Building upon the success of this pilot project, the NIRSH was implemented across all five Health and Social Care Trusts in Northern Ireland.

 The National Suicide Research Foundation provides statistical analysis, support and independent verification of data recorded by the NIRSH.